jh1993/UnderusedOptions/README.txt

 - Disruption Bolt now still deals arcane damage in addition to the new damage types.

 Poison Sting:
 - Now applies poison before dealing damage.
+If poison immunity is removed by the acidify upgrade, the target will still be poisoned.
 - Torment (5 SP): Deal 1 extra damage per 10 turns of poison on the target, and 1 extra damage per turn of every other debuff on the target.
 Deal 1 extra damage per debuff on the target.
 Multiple stacks of the same type of debuff are counted as different debuffs.

 Wolf: